What Constitutes Investment Fraud

 Legal grounds for investment fraud include unsuitability, violations of State Securities Acts, breach of fiduciary duty, negligence, and common law fraud.

-If an investor is a victim of investment fraud, he/she may have a claim against his/her stock broker and brokerage firm in arbitration or court under the following legal causes of action:
+If an investor is a victim of investment fraud, he/she may have a claim against his/her financial advisor, stock broker, and/or brokerage firm in arbitration or court under the following legal causes of action:

 A. Securities Fraud and Unsuitable Recommendations.

 Many state securities acts provide for recovery of damages, attorneys fees, and interest.
 The majority of state securities acts are based upon the Uniform Securities Act which holds a person civilly liable who:

 Offers or sells a security by means of any untrue statement of a material fact or any omission to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they are made, not misleading (the buyer not knowing of the untruth or omission), and who does not sustain the burden of proof that he did not know, and in the exercise of reasonable care could not have known, of the untruth or omission.

 Federal securities fraud under Section 10(b) of the Securities Exchange Act of 1934 is defined as (1) material misstatements or omissions, (2) indicating an intent to deceive or defraud, (3) in connection with the purchase or sale of a security.
 Brown v.
 E.F.
 Hutton Group, Inc., 991 F.2d 1020 (2nd Cir.
 1993).
 An unsuitability claim is a subset of 10(b) securities fraud with the following elements to be proved: